 |To m'fay or not to m'fay, that is the question.|

 Edit: Since it keeps coming up, let me explain that this article is blunt, but I am NOT anti-MFA.
-I'm anti-most-of-the-reasons-people-get-MFAs because they just end up fifty thousand in debt and doing whatever they were going to do post grad anyway.
+I'm anti-most-of-the-reasons-people-get-MFAs because they just end up fifty thousand in debt and doing exactly the whatever they were going to do after graduating anyway.
 Here is an article about some of the benefits of an MFA program.

 If you start punching in "Reasons to get an MFA..." into Google, the first suggestion you'll see is "... in Creative Writing."
-This is probably because all the MFA's out there are writers and have blogs.
-In these blogs they write, apparently at great length, about why their degree was not a waste of time.
+This is probably because all the MFAs out there are writers and have blogs.
+In these blogs they write, apparently at great length, about why their degree was totally awesome.

 However, part of me secretly thinks Google is doing some on-the-sly philanthropy.
 Google suggests "in creative writing" first because that's the discipline that needs the most validation.
-These are the guys most likely to take their advanced degrees and go flip burgers.
-My theory is that Google wants us all to feel validated.
+These are the guys most likely to take their advanced degrees and go be an accounts receivable manager for a grocery store chain.
+My theory is that Google wants all us Creative Writers to feel validated.
 Google is sort of a nice guy with boundary issues.
 Haven't you noticed you can just prove ANYTHING by typing it into Google?

-Here are the main reasons (in their own words, and ordered from most to least by how often I found them listed) the fans mention for getting an MFA:
+Here are the main reasons (in their own words) ordered from most to least by how often I found them listed) the fans mention for getting an MFA:

 2-The deadlines your classes will impose upon you/discipline